Illogicalll/beaugoodwin/src/posts/grace-jeff-buckley-review.md

 ---
 layout: default
-title: Grace By Jeff Buckley - Review
+title: Grace - Jeff Buckley
 description:
 date: '2023-10-20'
 categories:
   - Album
 img: 'https://i.scdn.co/image/ab67616d00001e026a760642a56847027428cb61'
+rating: 9.5
 ---

 When artists die their work, their life and their death become almost mythical and often help propel them to new levels of posthumous fame.
 This happened with Amy Winehouse, Kurt Cobain and Jeff Buckley.
 Buckley released only one studio album in his life, _Grace_, and a handful of live compilations were released after he died.
 His attempt at a second LP ‘Sketches for My Sweetheart the Drunk’ was released in May 1998, a year after he died.